Website Privacy Statement

 We collect the following personal information from you, if you choose to provide it to us:

 We use and disclose this information to:

 - conduct internal quality improvement or business analysis

 We will periodically ask users to complete surveys asking about their experiences with features of the Website.
-Our surveys ask visitors for demographic information such as age, gender, and education, but will not request that users provide specific information about any medical condition.
+These surveys ask you for demographic information such as age, gender, geographic location, profession, and education.
 We use survey information for evaluation and quality improvement purposes, including helping the Federation to improve information and services offered through the Website.
 In addition, users giving feedback may be individually contacted for follow-up due to concerns raised during the course of such evaluation.
-Demographic information and Web log data may be stored for future evaluation and quality improvement activities.
+Such information may be stored for future evaluation and quality improvement activities.

 We may also disclose your personal information:

 - as required by law, such as to comply with a subpoena, or similar legal process